KnowledgeGarden/angularclient/README.md

 The start script takes the form:
 "start": "http-server -a  **server** -p **port** -c-1" Pay attention to **server** and to **port**.

+**Note (20150724)**: System is now using the topic map backside, with the User app starting to display users.

 **Note (20150720)**: server.js has been removed; it is not needed so long as the start script is functioning properly.
 Debugging the start script entails making certain the port is not already in use.